UVM-fusion/UM-layerfusion/README.md

 </br>

 ## 🛠 Environment Setup
-To conduct the experiments, it is necessary to install **UM-PyTorch** configured to operate in a Unified Memory environment.<br/>
+To conduct the experiments, it is necessary to install **UM-PyTorch** configured to operate in a Unified Memory environment.
 (This section is inspired by the setup guide from **https://github.com/kooyunmo/cuda-uvm-gpt2**)

 ### ✅ UM-PyTorch Prerequisites
 - Ubuntu 18.04